 To ensure a clear understanding of the needs, expectations, and available resources, the Principal Investigator or Project Director must attend an initial meeting to discuss pertinent information with the statistician.
 At this meeting, the full scope of the project will be discussed to determine the need for further collaboration.
-An estimated charge (either as an hourly rate or percentage of effort) will be prepared according to the needs throughout the various phases of the project and submitted for administrative and funding approval.
+An estimated charge will be prepared according to the needs throughout the various phases of the project and submitted for administrative and funding approval.
+Charges are either as an hourly rate for unrestricted and non-federal awards or percentage of effort for federal awards.
 The BL also receives funding from two Core grants (Cancer Center Support Grant and CTSA award) that provides a limited degree of funding for collaboration on cancer-related and translational studies.
 The Director of the BL will determine whether your study falls within either of those categories.

 Pilot Study Design and Planning